-- (40) "Thin MDF" means medium density fiberboard that has a maximum thickness of eight millimeters. - (41) "Third party certifier" means an organization or entity approved by the Executive Officer that: (A) verifies the accuracy of the emission test procedures and facilities used by manufacturers to conduct formaldehyde emission tests, (B) monitors manufacturer quality assurance programs, and (C) provides independent audits and inspections. - (42) "Ultra-low-emitting formaldehyde (ULEF) resins" means resins formulated such that average formaldehyde emissions are consistently below the Phase 2 emission standards in section 93120.2, as provided in section 93120.3(d). - (43) "Veneer" means thin sheets of wood peeled or sliced from logs for use in the manufacture of wood products such as plywood, laminated veneer lumber, laminated products, or other products. - (44) "Veneer core" means a core material for making plywood that consists of veneer. - (45) "Window" means a finished good consisting of a frame in which are set panes of glass, for the admission of air or light, or both, into an opening in the wall of a building.
-The frame includes jambs, stiles, sashes, and rails, and excludes sills, window headers and window seats.
+- (37)(45)"Recreational vehicle" has the same meaning as defined in section 18010 of the California Health and Safety Code. - (46) "Replacement part" means a component part made as warranty stock or to replace a component part of a finished good. - (38)(47)"Retailer" means any person or entity that sells, offers for sale, or supplies directly to consumers composite wood products or finished goods that contain composite wood products. - (39)(48) "Softwood" means wood produced from needle and/or cone bearing trees (ANSI/HPVA HP-1-20042009). - (49) "Special back material" means a back material other than veneer used in making hardwood plywood. - (50) "Special core" means a core material used in making hardwood plywood that consists of something other than veneer core, composite core, or lumber core. - (40)(51)"Thin MDF" means medium density fiberboard that has a maximum thickness of eight millimeters. - (41)(52) "Third party certifier" means an organization or entity approved by the Executive Officer that: (A) verifies the accuracy of the emission test procedures and facilities used by manufacturers to conduct formaldehyde emission tests, (B) monitors manufacturer quality assurance programs, and (C) provides independent audits and inspections. - (53) "Ultimate purchaser" means the first person who in good faith purchases or acquires a "finished good" for purposes other than resale. - (42)(54)"Ultra-low-emitting formaldehyde (ULEF) resins" means resins formulated such that average formaldehyde emissions are consistently below the Phase 2 emission standards in section 93120.2, as provided in section 93120.3(d). - (55) "Used good" means a "finished good" that has previously been sold or supplied to the "ultimate purchaser."
+"Used goods" include, but are not limited to, antiques and second hand furniture. - (43)(56)"Veneer" means thin sheets of wood with a maximum thickness of one quarter of an inch 6.4 millimeters peeled or sliced from logs for use in the manufacture of wood products such as plywood, laminated veneer lumber, laminated products, or other products.
+A face "veneer" may be composed of a hardwood, decorative softwood, cellulosic material from woody grasses

+- (e.g., bamboo), or other types of compressed, cellulosic material (e.g., cork used in making flooring). - (44)(57)"Veneer core" means a core material for making plywood that consists of veneer. - (45)(58) "Window" means a finished good consisting of a frame in which are set panes of glass, for the admission of air or light, or both, into an opening in the wall of a building.
+The frame includes jambs, stiles, sashes, and rails, and excludes sills, window headers and window seats. - (59) "Woody grass" means a species of monocotyledonous plant with hard, fibrous, jointed, hollow or solid stems (e.g., bamboo).

-- 93120.2 Formaldehyde Emission Standards for Hardwood Plywood (HWPW), Particleboard (PB), and Medium Density Fiberboard (MDF). - (a) Emission Standards.
-The formaldehyde emission standards in Table 1 apply to hardwood plywood (HWPW), particleboard (PB), and medium density fiberboard (MDF) sold, supplied, offered for sale, or manufactured for sale in California. - Except as provided in section 93120.2(b), Exemptions, and the "sell-through" provisions of sections 93120.12, Appendix 1, no person shall sell, supply, offer for sale, or manufacture for sale in California any composite wood product which, at the time of sale or manufacture, does not comply with the emission standards in Table 1 on or after the effective dates specified in Table 1.
+§ 93120.2 Formaldehyde Emission Standards for Hardwood Plywood (HWPW), Particleboard (PB), and Medium Density Fiberboard (MDF).

+(a) Emission Standards.
+The formaldehyde emission standards in Table 1 apply to hardwood plywood (HWPW) - veneer core, HWPW - composite core, particleboard (PB), and medium density fiberboard (MDF), thin MDF, and platforms consisting of these materials sold, supplied, offered for sale, or manufactured for sale in California.

+Except as provided in section 93120.2(b)1(d), Exemptions, and the "sell-through" provisions of section 93120.12, Appendix 1, no person shall sell, supply, offer for sale, or manufacture for sale in California any composite wood product which, at the time of sale or manufacture, does not comply with the emission standards in Table 1 on or after the effective dates specified in Table 1.